mbentley124/cse280/progress_report_10.md

 Estimated time allocated this week: .

 ### Joe Malisov
+- Work on user-interface (mostly menu-bar)
+- look into "purecss" and tring to features to app.

-Estimated time allocated this week: .
+Estimated time allocated this week: 1.5.